bodziosamolot/sourceGenerators/article.md

 ### Compilation and Semantic Analysis

-Next up in the compilation pipeline there are two separate boxes: Symbols and Metadata Import.
+Next up in the compilation pipeline there are two separate boxes: symbols and metadata import.
 The metadata allows the formation of Symbols.
 They are the key to obtaining semantic information about our code from the compilation.
 Why is the metadata required?
 Some elements are imported into our program from assemblies.
 Metadata allows to get information about those *foreign* objects.
 There are various types of Symbols.
 To illustrate what we can learn from a symbol lets use an example.
 [This](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.inamedtypesymbol?view=roslyn-dotnet-4.1.0) is the documentation for